albert-shalumov/nlp_proj/README.md

 # Files description
 ## Models
+Each model must be executed with a single parameter: search | seeds.
+**Search** - train on each possible configuration and calculate accuracy measures **Seeds** - Train using selected configuration over different seeds and calculate accuracy
  - crf_sentence.py - CRF model for word and sentence features
  - crf_word.py - CRF model for word only features
  - embedding_mds.py - Create embedding matrix using MDS